The reality of male breast cancer

 “Every male patient that visits their primary doctor should take the BRCA testing.
 Doctors needs to start asking better questions to male patients.
 After that, I think there needs to be a better support system for men going through it.”

-What message would you like to send about male breast cancer?
+What message would you like to send?

 “It is time for all of us to stop hiding in the shadows and come forward to say that men can get breast cancer too.
 Stop being afraid.
 Stop feeling embarrassed or ashamed.
 It’s time to educate the world.
 It isn’t just pink anymore, it is pink and blue.
 Women get it, men also get it!”